gekakud/RSID_Face_Guard/SOFTWARE_REQUIREMENTS.md

 the faceprints stored for the cardholder.

 <a id="fr-face-03"></a>**FR-FACE-03** A match shall be accepted when the SDK reports success **or**
-when the returned score is greater than or equal to `CUSTOM_THRESHOLD`.
-This score fallback shall be configurable and its value recorded in the decision log.
+when the returned score is greater than or equal to `CUSTOM_THRESHOLD` (a RealSense ID SDK native-score parameter).
+This

+score fallback shall be configurable and its value recorded in the decision log.